Sitting Duck

 This is my first time in Cowboy Jackson’s apartment.
 The Uber costs thirty dollars which makes me hope the sex will be worth it, but when I pull up to the apartment complex, I’m less sure.
 I like old men because they often have nice things, but these apartments are beige and boxy, cookie-cutter style with several Toyotas without license plates parked in the residential area.
 Cowboy Jackson lets me in to his all-carpeted apartment, and the first thing I notice are the ducks.

 “They are mallards,” he corrects me.
 There are at least fifty in the dark living room.
 Legitimately sitting ducks.
 Ducks in a row on the mantle.
 Ducks in between both brown recliners.
 Ducks lining the Ikea bookshelves.
 Big ones, small ones, all with the yellow beak and green head.
-Lulu would hate these fucking ducks because even though she’s five, she has good taste.
+Logan would hate these fucking ducks because even though he’s five, he has good taste.
 He pours me a cheap red and I down it.
 He pours me another.
 Cowboy Jackson is less good-looking than I remember, but a slight haze forms around him like a halo, and I can sense he likes me more and will do stuff like worship my ass which is what I want at this time.

 He leads me to the bedroom and though it seems like the ducks don’t extend out of the living room radius, it is somehow worse in here.
 To the right of his queen-sized bed, there are stacks and stacks and rows and rows of plastic boxes, extending all the way up the ceiling.
 They are filled with shoes.
 Cowboy boots.
 On the other wall is a clothes rack lined with fringe jackets.
 Everything in here is too big for the space–the side tables are three-feet deep and his sheets have sailboats on them which I peep quickly and try not to look at again.
 I touch a fringe jacket and he removes my hand and brings it to his crotch which is my least favorite way to be introduced to a penis but I go along with it anyway.
-I unzip him and get on my knees like I’m Pavlov’s dog and close my eyes to remove the ducks and plastic and suede from my brain, and he strokes my hair and pushes my head closer to his balls which smell gamey, and then he pulls me up to my feet and pushes me onto my stomach, onto his childish sheets and takes my pants and underwear off while I take my shirt and bra off, and I was right that he would worship my ass because he does with his mouth, and I see Lulu’s bloody nose in a burgundy cowboy hat placed on top of his lamp shade and I shut my eyes tighter and think of something sweet like Krispy Kreme donuts, my hands are gripping the sheets as he presses himself inside me, I am lubricated by his saliva and it feels nice and dirty, like he only washes his sheets once every two months and then he turns me over and he is close to my face now, his beard is trimmed but smells feral and I think about another article I skimmed that said that yes, beards are covered with fecal bacteria, but so is almost everything which made me feel better, made the pleasure a little easier to experience, and then he grunts a few times and his body is pressing so hard on mine that I can’t even move my hand to get to my clit and on the final grunt, he is so dramatic about his orgasm that I immediately start laughing.
-I am laughing so hard, my stomach hurts.
-And when he rolls off me, I am still laughing, but I’ve turned to the side, into a fetal position and I’m crying.
-Crying from laughing.
-Laughing from crying, facing the wall.
+I unzip him and get on my knees like I’m Pavlov’s dog and close my eyes to remove the ducks and plastic and suede from my brain, and he strokes my hair and pushes my head closer to his balls which smell gamey, and then he pulls me up to my feet and pushes me onto my stomach, onto his childish sheets and takes my pants and underwear off while I take my shirt and bra off, and I was right that he would worship my ass because he does with his mouth, and I see Logan’s bloody nose in a burgundy cowboy hat placed on top of his lamp shade and I shut my eyes tighter and think of something sweet like Krispy Kreme donuts, my hands are gripping the sheets as he presses himself inside me, I am lubricated by his saliva and it feels nice and dirty, like he only washes his sheets once every two months and then he turns me over and he is close to my face now, his beard is trimmed but smells feral and I think about another article I skimmed that said that yes, beards are covered with fecal bacteria, but so is almost everything which made me feel better, made the pleasure a little easier to experience, and then he grunts a few times and his body is pressing so hard on mine that I can’t even move my hand to get to my clit and on the final grunt, he is so dramatic about his orgasm that I immediately start laughing.

 Alia Spartz